Anticipating Your Needs, Exceeding Your Expectations

 Make an appointment with an attorney to go over the trust document, trust assets and your responsibilities as soon as possible.
 Do not sell or distribute any assets before you meet with the attorney.

 Before the meeting, make a preliminary list of the assets and their estimated values.
-You'll need exact values later, but this will help the attorney know if an estate tax return will need to be filed (due no later than nine months after the grantor's death).
+You’ll need exact values later, but this will help the attorney know if an estate tax return will need to be filed (due no later than nine months after the grantor’s death).
 If there is a surviving spouse or if the trust has a tax planning provision, the attorney may need to do some tax planning right away.
-The trust may also need its own tax identification number.
+At this point, the trust may also need its own tax identification number.
+The attorney or a CPA can assist you with getting the right tax identification numbers.

-Collect all death benefits (social security, life insurance, retirement plans, associations) and put them in an interest bearing account until assets are distributed.
+Collect all death benefits (social security, life insurance, retirement plans, associations) and put them in an FDIC or NCUA insured interest-bearing account until assets are distributed.
 If the surviving spouse or other beneficiary needs money to live on, you can probably make some partial distributions.
 But do not make any distributions until after you have determined there is enough money to pay all expenses, including taxes.

 To finalize the list of assets, you will need exact values as of the date of the grantor’s death.
 Some assets will need to be appraised.
 An estate sale may need to be held to dispose of household goods and personal effects.